University of the Philippines Diliman: Student organizations and activism

+The campus played a key role in movements such as the First Quarter Storm (1970) and the Diliman Commune (1971), which highlighted student participation in national political discourse.
+The university continues to be a venue for protests, mobilizations, and public forums addressing contemporary social and political issues, making for a politically active campus culture.

 Oblation Run

-The Oblation Run is an annual event organized by the Alpha Phi Omega (APO) fraternity at the University of the Philippines Diliman (UP Diliman).
-Established in 1977, the event features fraternity members running naked through the campus to protest social and political issues, drawing inspiration from the university's iconic Oblation statue, symbolizing selfless offering to the nation.
+The Oblation Run is an annual event organized by the Alpha Phi Omega (APO) fraternity at UP Diliman.
+Established in 1977 the event features fraternity members running naked through the campus to protest social and political issues, drawing inspiration from the university's iconic Oblation statue which symbolizes selfless offering to the nation.